MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 > [!NOTE]
 > This option is in preview and subject to change.

 After you have migrated your labels, you can select an option to copy policies.
 If you select this option, a one-time copy of your policies with their [policy settings](configure-policy-settings.md) and any [advanced client settings](./rms-client/client-admin-guide-customizations.md#available-advanced-client-settings) is sent to the admin center where you manage your labels: Office 365 Security & Compliance Center, Microsoft 365 security center, Microsoft 365 compliance center.

-These policies with their settings and labels are then automatically published to the same users that are configured for the copied policies.
+Successfully copied policies with their settings and labels are then automatically published to the users and groups that were assigned to the policies in the Azure portal.
+Note that for the Global policy, this means all users.
+If you're not ready for the migrated labels in the copied policies to be published, after the policies are copied, you can remove the labels from the label policies in your admin labeling center.

 Before you select the **Copy policies (preview)** option on the **Azure Information Protection - Unified labeling** pane, be aware of the following:

 - The **Copy policies (Preview)** option is not available until unified labeling is activated for your tenant.

 - You cannot selectively choose policies and settings to copy.
-All policies (the **Global** policy and any scoped policies) are copied, and all settings that are supported as label policy settings are copied.
+All policies (the **Global** policy and any scoped policies) are automatically selected to be copied, and all settings that are supported as label policy settings are copied.
 If you already have a label policy with the same name, it will be overwritten with the policy settings in the Azure portal.

-- If you're not ready for the migrated labels in the copied policies to be published, you can remove the labels from the label policies in your admin labeling center.

 - Some advanced client settings are not copied because for the Azure Information Protection unified labeling client, these are supported as *label advanced settings* rather than policy settings.
 You can configure these label advanced settings with [Office 365 Security & Compliance Center PowerShell](./rms-client/clientv2-admin-guide-customizations.md#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell).
 The advanced client settings that are not copied:
     - [LabelbyCustomProperty](./rms-client/client-admin-guide-customizations.md#migrate-labels-from-secure-islands-and-other-labeling-solutions)
     - [LabelToSMIME](./rms-client/client-admin-guide-customizations.md#configure-a-label-to-apply-smime-protection-in-outlook)

-- Unlike label migration where subsequent changes to labels are synchronized, the copy policies action doesn't synchronize any subsequent changes to your policies or policy settings.
+- Unlike label migration where subsequent changes to labels are synchronized, the **Copy policies** action doesn't synchronize any subsequent changes to your policies or policy settings.
 You can repeat the copy policy action after making changes in the Azure portal, and any existing policies and their settings will be overwritten again.
 Or, use the Set-LabelPolicy or Set-Label cmdlets with the *AdvancedSettings* parameter from Office 365 Security & Compliance Center PowerShell.

 - The **Copy policies** action verifies the following for each policy before it is copied: